 Distribution revenues for the three months ended September 30, 2022 decreased \$22.7 million, or 13.3%, from the three months ended September 30, 2021, primarily due to the corresponding average AUM of these mutual funds decreasing 17.9%, partially offset by an increase in the overall portfolio fee rate.
-For the nine months ended September 30, 2022, distribution revenues decreased \$4.3 million, or 0.9%, compared to the nine months ended September 30, 2021, primarily due to the corresponding average AUM of these mutual funds decreasing 7.1% and a shift in product mix from mutual funds with higher distribution rates.
+For the nine months ended September 30, 2022, distribution revenues decreased \$4.3 million, or 0.9%, compared to the nine months ended September 30, 2021, primarily due to the corresponding average AUM of these mutual funds decreasing 7.1% and a shift in product mix from mutual funds with higher distribution rates to mutual funds with lower distribution rates.